mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Positive Impact:** SAGE-AI can analyze commit messages and changes to identify potential build-breaking issues.
-It can suggest code changes or rollbacks to maintain build stability.
+- **Positive Impact:** SAGE-AI can help identify patterns in build failures by analyzing commit histories, build logs, and test results.
+It can suggest optimizations in the build system to reduce flakiness and improve reliability.
-- **Recommendations:** Implement AI-driven code review tools that can flag potential build issues before they are committed.
-Use AI to analyze build logs and suggest fixes for recurring build failures.
+- **Recommendations:** Implement AI-driven build monitoring tools to detect and alert on build issues.
+Use SAGE-AI to analyze build logs and suggest fixes for recurring build failures.

 ### 🐛 Bug Detection & Resolution
-**How AI Helps Identify and Fix Issues:**
+**AI Helps Identify and Fix Issues:**
-- **Bug Detection:** SAGE-AI can analyze commit history, code changes, and issue reports to predict potential bugs.
-It can suggest code changes or additional tests to prevent bugs.
+- **Positive Impact:** SAGE-AI can analyze code changes, test results, and issue reports to predict potential bugs.
+It can also suggest fixes based on historical data and similar issues.
-- **Bug Resolution:** AI can help prioritize and assign bugs based on severity, frequency, and impact.
+- **Recommendations:** Integrate SAGE-AI

 ---